NeoTim/Epic-Vegas-IV/README.md

 <img src="https://github.com/zkohl/Epic-Vegas-IV/blob/master/Documentation/Images/Post.png" alt="alt text" width="250">

 Selecting the Post icon in the Share View will display the Post View.
 This is where a user can write text to post to the public feed.
-Pressing the Photo icon brings up the Photo View.
+Pressing the Photo icon brings up the Photo View to attach a photo to the post.

 ### Home Screen Icon